 7) High RAM Usage Is Not a Problem

-If your RAM usage shows 70–85%, that is normal.
+If your RAM usage shows 70–85% (or even higher), that is normal.

 The game uses RAM for asset caching.